 attack assessment, orthopedic trauma and general trauma surgery, as well

-as other critical care services such as mental health triage, respiratory
+as other critical care services such as respiratory and gastrointestinal distress.

-In addition to general medicine treatment areas, our current ED has 4 cardiac-designated
+In addition to general medicine treatment areas, our ER has 4 cardiac-designated

-care rooms, a fast track treatment area, and 2 trauma rooms.
+care rooms, a fast track treatment area, and 6 trauma bays.
 Digital diagnostics,

-including CT scanning, are located in the ED which reduces transport times.
+including CT scanning, are located in the ER which reduces transport times.

 Chest Pain & Heart Attack Intervention